Albanian Air Force

 The Albanian Air Force (Forca Ajrore e Republikës së Shqipërisë - Air Force of the Republic of Albania) is the air force of Albania and one of the branches of the Albanian Armed Forces.

 History

 Early history

 In 1914 the government of Albania ordered three Lohner Daimler aircraft from Austria to form an air force.
 As a result of the outbreak of World War I, the order was cancelled.
 Albania did not have the resources to start the development of a proper Air Force during the 1920s and 1930s.
 After the establishment of the Albanian Kingdom in 1928, King Zog formed the Royal Albanian Air Corps under the direction of the Royal Albanian Army.

+After its launch, the group was provided with four Albatros C.XV/L.47s and one Albatros C.XV/L.47b, but they were never put into full service.

-The Royal Air Force, and the rest of Albanian armed forces, were abolished following the Italian invasion of Albania during the Second World War.
+The Royal Air Force, and the rest of Albanian armed forces, were abolished following the Italian invasion of Albania.